Risks Of Money Market Accounts

 Features

 These MMAs are set up for retirement savings and are offered through Individual Retirement Accounts (IRAs).
-They allow for tax advantages, such as tax-deferred growth for traditional IRAs or tax-free growth for Roth IRAs.
+They offer tax advantages, such as tax-deferred growth in traditional IRAs or tax-free growth in Roth IRAs.
 Interest rates are typically lower than high-yield options but offer safety and liquidity.

 Ideal For

-Individuals seek a low-risk, liquid way to grow their retirement savings while benefiting from tax advantages.
+Individuals seek a low-risk, liquid way to grow their retirement savings while taking advantage of tax benefits.

 5. Business Money Market Accounts